INTRODUCING GATHER NEW HAVEN

 Equally important to community development and health, is our focus on maintaining an accessible natural environment through land conservation and environmental stewardship as well as through educational and recreational programming.
 Our 6 nature preserves, featuring natural resources and habitats throughout New Haven, play host to field trips, guided nature walks, and other educational programming in an effort to connect people to the abundance of nature in New Haven.

 From programs designed specifically for children and youth to adult leadership education, our educational programs are as expansive as the rest of our work.
 Community Health Ambassadors participate in leadership training and further nutrition and wellness education.
 Through a series of workshops, they learn about communication styles, behavior change methodologies, socio-economic barriers to health, food safety, and more.
-Graduates of the FBWP can also participate in the Incubator Garden program, where they have space to grow their own food in community gardens using the skill they learned during the FBWP, receiving additional training and support from our farms and gardening staff.
+Graduates of the FBWP are invited to c participate in a community garden, where they have space to grow their own food in community gardens using the skill they learned during the FBWP.

 Our two major youth opportunities include the Growing Entrepreneurs program, working with New Haven, high school students to develop small-business ventures with an overall positive impact on the environment and the New Haven community, and Schooner Camp, a summer camp bringing children age 6-14 to the Connecticut shoreline to learn about the rich coastal habitat of the Long Island Sound through shore exploration and sailing.

 Together our multifaceted programming centers on the intersections of urban agriculture, public health, education, environmental stewardship, and community development.
 As a community-driven organization, we are ever growing and adapting to the expressed needs and desires of our New Haven community, working for equity and justice for our community and our environment.
 End goal: neighbors and nature thriving together.